-Arnev Products, Inc. has created a new types of socket covers that compliment your switch plate covers.
+Arnev Products, Inc. has created a new type of socket cover that complements your switch plate covers.
 Socketops are a new invention designed to cover old, plain receptacles.
-Arnev Products, Inc. manufactures socketops with peel and stick laminate.
+Arnev Products, Inc. manufactures Socketops with "peel and stick" laminate.
 They are easy to install and easy to remove if you decide to change the look of your receptacles later.

-Peel and stick socketops are available in 13 finishes.
-Socket covers complement your switch plates.
-Choose from shiny brass, mirror black, maple wood, copper canyon, burl wood, stainless steel, brushed copper, brushed aluminum, antique brass, mirror chrome, tarnished copper or teak burl.
+Peel and stick Socketops are available in 13 finishes.
+Socket covers to compliment your switch plates.
+Choose from shiny brass, mirror black, maple wood, copper canyon, burl wood, stainless steel, brushed copper, brushed aluminum, antique brass, mirror chrome, tarnished copper, or teak burl.
 Finished socket covers are manufactured to fit 4 different receptacle configurations.

 1. Turn off the power to the receptacle.